top of page

 This led to slow report creation, inconsistent themes across sheets, and high onboarding friction for new analysts.

-Business Goal
+Business Goals

-Enhance analyst productivity, eliminate formatting inconsistencies, and boost adoption of report authoring features without changing the underlying architecture.
+Enhance analyst productivity, eliminate formatting inconsistencies, and boost adoption of report authoring features without changing the underlying architecture

 Understanding Data Analysts (Primary Users) & Their Workflows